On this page you’ll find information about going on an internship abroad with the Erasmus+ Grant.

 The Central Erasmus Office will check your Learning Agreement, EU survey and the OLS.
 Subsequently, it will disburse the second grant instalment, which marks the end of your Erasmus+ programme.

-More detailed information can be found on the Erasmus+ website.
-If you want to apply, please go to the steps as listed on this page.
+More detailed information can be found on the Erasmus+ website and follow the steps as listed on this page.